Providing the first ever 6m contacts

 the effort to look for me!

 The plans for the 6m station are essentially the same as used at VK9CGJ and VK9XGJ last year, although I have had to trim back the weight even more due to the more restrictive carry-on limits on the international airlines involved this year.
 I intend to use a Yaesu FT-857 (modified to drive my amplifier, as shown here) with my Mirage KP-1/6 external preamp, and an M2 6M1K2 amplifier.
 This year I will be using a single Meanwell RSP-3000-48 220 VAC switching power supply (since I will definitely have 240 VAC) for the 50 VDC required by the amplifier, and the PowerWerx SS-30DV 110/220 VAC switching power supply to provide 12 VDC for the transceiver and preamplifier.
 The 50 VDC from the power supplies is connected to the 6M1K2 amplifier via a twisted pair of #8 stranded copper wire cables, attached to the #10 pigtails coming out of the amp using a 50A battery cable connector (NAPA #740234, like a really big Anderson Power Pole connector).
-After connection failures in VK9 with the standard Yaesu 12 VDC power connector plug, I am also now using the NAPA #740234 for my 12 VDC connection to the FT-857.
+After connection failures in VK9 with the standard Yaesu 12 VDC power connector plug, I am also now using a NAPA #740234 for my 12 VDC connection to the FT-857.

 A RIGblaster Plug & Play interface is used with my Windows 10 64 bit laptop computer to operate JT65A for EME mode from WSJT10.
 At this time, I plan to use JT65A mode in the WSJT10 Version 6088 program release.
 I have found it to be just as sensitive as WSJT-X on JT65A, and it uses less screen and CPU processing, and currently has features that make it easier to work pileups on EME.
 HOWEVER, I very well may use WSJT-X modes such as FT8 for beaconing or terrestrial contacts.